What are some ASD treatment options at Children's Colorado?

 If your child's ASD does not improve on its own, the condition can usually be repaired by cardiac catheterization.
 This is a minimally invasive surgery where a small incision is made in a child's groin and a patch is gently snaked up the leg veins into the heart, where it can then be guided across the hole, then opened up like a flower to seal it.
 Children stay in the hospital overnight and are asked to take it easy for the next week.
-Watch a video about what to expect for your child's heart catheterization.
+Learn more about what to expect for your child's heart catheterization.

 Less commonly, when the hole is too large for cardiac catheterization surgery or in the wrong location, open-heart surgery may be required to repair it.
 A cardiac surgeon will stitch the septal hole together or patch the hole with surgical material.
 In this case, your child will typically stay in the hospital for a few days while the incision heals.